Arshadx9/Zentra/README.md

-# RAG-Doc
+# Zentra

-RAG-Doc is a full-stack application for document retrieval, embedding, and querying using a modern web interface.
+Zentra is a full-stack application for document retrieval, embedding, and querying using a modern web interface.

 ## Features
 - Upload and process PDF documents